ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 NOTE: **Note:** If an ordered list starts with a number _other_ than 1, Markdown will honor that in the HTML output.
 So an unordered list in Markdown that starts with `5.
 Car` will output an opening tag of `<ol start="5">`.
 This allows you to continue a list after (for example) an intervening paragraph of text.

-TIP: **Tip:** You may have a regular paragraph that just happens to start with a number-period-space sequence.
-If so, you can avoid accidentally triggering an ordered list by escaping the period with a backslash, eg. `40\.
+TIP: **Tip:** You may have a regular paragraph that just so happens to start with a number-period-space sequence.
+In this situation you can avoid accidentally triggering an ordered list by escaping the period with a backslash, eg. `40\.
 What a great Age!`

 ### Definition lists